piotrbania/binary_kernel_shepherd/README.md

   A runtime mechanism that monitors indirect control transfers (e.g., jumps, calls, returns) and validates them against predefined security policies.

 * **Custom Rewriter Toolchain**
-  Includes disassembly, binary rewriting, relocation-aware patching, and image reassembly.
+  Includes disassembler, binary rewritter, relocation-aware patching, and image reassembler.

 Keep it mind this is project from 2011 :)